slang800/semantic-jade/README.md

    Taking this further Jade provides some syntax for conditionals, iteration, switch statements etc. Let's look at those next!

-## Assignment

-  Jade's first-class assignment is simple, simply use the _=_ operator and Jade will _var_ it for you.
-The following are equivalent:

-    - var user = { name: 'tobi' }
-    user = { name: 'tobi' }

-## Conditionals

-  Jade's first-class conditional syntax allows for optional parenthesis, and you may now omit the leading _-_ otherwise it's identical, still just regular javascript:

-    user = { description: 'foo bar baz' }
-    #user
-      if user.description
-        h2 Description
-        p.description= user.description

-  Jade provides the negated version, _unless_ as well, the following are equivalent:

-    - if (!(user.isAnonymous))
-      p You're logged in as #{user.name}

-    unless user.isAnonymous
-      p You're logged in as #{user.name}

-## Iteration

-  JavaScript's _for_ loops don't look very declarative, so Jade also provides its own _for_ loop construct, aliased as _each_:

-    for user in users
-      .user
-        h2= user.name
-        p user #{user.name} is #{user.age} year old

-   As mentioned _each_ is identical:

-     each user in users
-       .user
-         h2= user.name

-   If necessary the index is available as well:

-      for user, i in users
-        .user(class='user-#{i}')
-          h2= user.name

-   Remember, it's just JavaScript:

-      ul#letters
-        for letter in ['a', 'b', 'c']
-          li= letter

 ## Mixins